 Want to learn more?

 Getting the perfect headshot can make all the difference when applying to an Agency or attending an open Casting call.
 Let’s get you closer to where you want to be!
-My signature offering The Model Masterclass will give you all the information you need about working as a Model and more importantly – how to set yourself on the right path for Model success.
+My signature offering The Model Masterclass is an online modelling coaching course that will give you all the information you need about working as a Model and more importantly – how to set yourself on the right path for Model success.
 For more details, you can read about my Model Courses here, my professional background and path to being a Model Coach here, my press + media coverage here.
 You can also get to know me a little more here (to see if we vibe together) on my Insta: @kateheussler and Facebook: @kateheussler.